rafaeltmbr/clock/src/components/ringtone-list/README.md

 # ringtone-list
 The ringtone-list component displays a list a ringtones that the user can select and preview.
 These songs are extracted from the list a ringtones available on Android v4.4.4 alarm clock.
 This component is instantiated from the RingtoneList class found in the ringtone-list.js file.
-The following screenshot shows the components (in the spotlight) expected graphic results (please, disconsider the background elements):
+The following screenshots show the components (in the spotlight) expected graphic results (please, disconsider the background elements):
 <div style="display: flex; align-items: center; justify-content: center">
     <img src="./screenshot/ringtone-list-screenshot.png" alt="ringtone list screenshot" width="300px">
 </div>